mraflya1204/automatedFeeds/README.md

 The optimized path obtained from Kruskal’s algorithm is displayed, showing the specific connections chosen in the MST.
 10. Display Timeline
 Finally, the system displays the user’s optimized timeline, which represents the sequence of events or feeds based on the selected path.
+## Instruction how to run, and sample input and output.
+Example:

 ## Shortly summarize result and its analysis